James MacSparran

 James MacSparran (10 September 1693 – 5 December 1757) was an Irish-born Anglican clergyman, writer, diarist, and slaveowner.

 Biography

 Early life

 James MacSparran was born at Dungiven, co.
-Deny, was educated at the University of Glasgow, where he was admitted M.A. on 5 March 1709.
+Deny, and received his education at the University of Glasgow, where he was admitted M.A. on 5 March 1709.
 He appears to have been brought up as a Presbyterian, but having, as he says, been afflicted and abused by a false charge in his youth he was induced to become an Anglican clergyman in 1720, and in 1721 was sent by the Society for the Propagation of the Gospel in Foreign Parts as a missionary to Narragansett, Rhode Island.